BusKill/buskill-app/docs/introduction/what.rst

 |:studio_microphone:| Journalists
 ---------------------------------

-In many countries, `reporting the truth can be a life-threatening occupation <https://rsf.org/en/ranking>`_ for journalists and their sources.
+In many countries, `reporting the truth can be a life-threatening occupation <https://rsf.org/en/ranking>`_.

 BusKill can help journalists operating in an oppressive regimes keep their documents and their sources safe when the political police suddenly raid their workplace.

 |:peace:| Activists
 -------------------

 Many oppressive governments and businesses have imprisoned and murdered peaceful protesters.

 BusKill can keep an activist's affinity group safe when the `secret police <https://en.wikipedia.org/wiki/Secret_police>`_ suddenly raid an organizer's home.

 |btc| Crypto Traders
 --------------------

 In the `cryptocurrency <https://en.wikipedia.org/wiki/Cryptocurrency>`_ space, *"you are your own bank"*.

 BusKill can protect the private keys stored on a crypto trader's machine while trading OTC or on an exchange.

 |:briefcase:| Businesses
 --------------------------

 Business has always been the backbone of infosec.
 Data stored on employee's laptops (whether private keys or IP) can easily cause millions or billions of dollars in losses to a company.

 BusKill can prevent an unlocked computer from ending-up in a competitor's hands.

 |:spy:| Military/Intelligence
 -----------------------------